eletroswing/bacen-simulator/README.md

 # bacen-simulator
-BacenSimulator is a docker image to simulate bacen, a official brazilian payment infrastructure
+BacenSimulator is a docker image to simulate bacen, an official Brazilian payment infrastructure.

 # Idea
 It aims to be a complete docker simulation system based on the following documents: